ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 ## RO-Crate uses Linked Data principles

-RO-Crate makes use of [Linked Data principles] for its description.
+RO-Crate makes use of the [Linked Data principles] for its description.
 In particular:

 1. (Meta)data should be made available as **Open Data** on the web.
 2. (Meta)data should be **machine-readable** in a structured format.